marcopennekamp/lore/specification/types.md

 - `Any` is the supertype of all types, including itself.
 - `Nothing` is the subtype of all types, including itself.
-- `Real` represents real number values.
-- `Int` represents integer values.
+- `Number` represents numeric values.
 - `Boolean` represents boolean values.
 - `String` represents string values.